Carlos Santana Preview, Player Props: Brewers vs. Cubs

 Carlos Santana At The Plate

-- Santana will look to extend his eight-game hitting streak.
-He's batting .389 over the course of his last outings.
+- Santana is batting .389 during his last outings and is riding an eight-game hitting streak.

-- Santana has reached base via a hit in 72 games this year (of 119 played), and had multiple hits in 25 of those games.
+- Santana has picked up a hit in 72 of 119 games this year, with multiple hits 25 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.